Gary Dean - Posts

 …Indonesian Land Law and Foreign Ownership of Land

-Indonesian Land Law is quite different indeed to the laws that apply in most Western or developed countries.
+Indonesian Land Law is quite different to the laws that apply in most Western or developed countries.
 Foreigners wishing to use or purchase land for whatever purpose need to be aware of these differences and not assume that legal conventions that apply in their home countries necessarily apply in Indonesia.
 Legal certainty in Indonesia has always been rather precarious, not least in the realm of land ownership.
-However, secure land title for foreigners is possible if correct procedures are observed.
-Background There are two important "phases" when discussing Indonesian land law, that is, the phase before September 1960, and the phase after this date.
-Before September 1960 Indonesian land law comprised a mind-boggling cacophony of traditional adat law, Dutch colonial laws, Western civil law, and laws enacted by the Indonesian government from the time of indepen
+However, secure land title for foreigners is possible if correct procedures are observed. ## Background There are two important "phases" when discussing Indonesian land law, that is, the phase before September 1960, and the phase after this date.
+Before September 1960 Indonesian land law comprised a mind-boggling cacophony of traditional *adat* law, Dutch colonial laws, Western civil law, and laws enacted by the Indonesian government from the time of independence i

 …An Ungrateful Australian